Author · Survivor · Advocate

 Jennifer Saterdal

-Available for media interviews, podcast appearances, and speaking engagements.
+I'm available for media interviews, podcast appearances, and speaking engagements.

 Free Tick Safety Checklist